What is Beckwith-Wiedemann syndrome?

 What are the screening options for BWS?

-Screening recommendations for patients with BWS are aimed primarily at detecting hepatoblastoma and Wilms tumor.
+Screening recommendations for people with BWS are aimed primarily at detecting hepatoblastoma and Wilms tumor.
 Current suggested screenings for people who are known or suspected to have BWS include:

 - Baseline magnetic resonance imaging (MRI) or computed tomography (CT or CAT) scan of the abdomen at the time of diagnosis

-- Abdominal ultrasound to screen for hepatoblastoma and Wilms tumor every three months, until age 8.
-After age 8, imaging may be limited to just a renal ultrasound
+- Abdominal ultrasound to screen for hepatoblastoma and Wilms tumor every three months, until age 4.
+After age 4, imaging may be limited to just a kidney ultrasound until age 8

 - Serum alpha-fetoprotein blood test every six weeks (every three months at the minimum), until age 4